A Message from the Director

 Healing.
 Listening to “the person with disease” and reminding oneself that their hope lies on what thoughts may come from that attentive and caring look.
 As Sacks so perfectly put it, learning from our patients goes beyond the disease.
 Our patients teach us about life.

-Our goal at the MUSC Neurology Residency Program is to guide our trainees through a fascinating journey of discovery of the brain and neurological afflictions while never forgetting the human behind the disease.
-In an environment that nourishes partnership and growth, we aim to bring relief to those who entrust us with their health, while supporting each other in the arduous task of addressing our patients’ pain.
+Our goal at the MUSC Neurology Residency Program is to guide our trainees to dive into their fascinating journey of discovery of the brain and neurological afflictions while never forgetting the human behind the disease.
+In an environment that nourishes partnership and growth, we aim to bring relief to those who entrust us their health, while supporting each other in the never easy job of dealing with our patients’ pain.

-As it happens with most tertiary referral centers, there is no shortage of puzzling cases to challenge the mind of the aspiring Neurologist.
-Our residents are trained at a high volume, state-of-the-art Comprehensive Stroke Center, where complex patients are transferred from the most remote areas of South Carolina, known as “the buckle of the American Stroke Belt.”
+As it happens with most tertiary referral centers, there is no lack of puzzling cases to challenge the mind of the aspiring Neurologist.
+Our residents are trained at a high volume, state-of-the-art Comprehensive Stroke Center, to where complex patients are transferred from the most remote areas of South Carolina, known as “the buckle of the American Stroke Belt”.
 These physicians conclude their training with absolute confidence in the knowledge they have gained, remembering that the efficiency they have now acquired translates into their patients’ ability to remain independent.
-Residents also learn from our pioneer Telestroke Program, which brings not only our patients to our center, but also takes our experts to them, no matter how far in our state.
+Residents also learn from our pioneer Telestroke Program, which has brought not only our patients to us, but us to them, no matter how far in our state.

-Our Level 4 Comprehensive Epilepsy Center, the only one of its kind in South Carolina, comprises a team of nationally recognized experts in the field and educates our residents in the diagnosis and treatment of most complex cases of epilepsy.
-With a full month of dedicated EEG practice in their second year of training, their time in our Epilepsy Monitoring Unit, as well as EMG/NCS and Intraoperative EEG monitoring training, our Neurology residents truly become well-versed in the electrophysiology realm.
+Our Level 4 Comprehensive Epilepsy Center, the only one of its kind in South Carolina, which is comprised by a team of nationally recognized experts in the field, educates our residents in how to diagnose and treat the most complex cases in the sphere of Epilepsy.
+A full month of dedicated EEG practice in their second year of training, as well as time in our Epilepsy Monitoring Unit, Intraoperative EEG monitoring and EMG training are a part of what makes our Neurology residents well-versed in the electrophysiology realm.

 Further, one of our department’s core values is mentorship, fostered by an engaged group of career and research faculty mentors, who are keen on supporting the different passions and dreams of our residents.

-Our educational curriculum entails a robust academic content that includes daily noon lectures, weekly grand rounds, morning reports, neuroradiology, neurogenetics, and neuropathology conferences, as well as our neurohumanities, anti-racism, and career development programs.
+Our curriculum entails a robust academic content that includes daily noon lectures, weekly grand rounds, morning reports, neuroradiology, neurogenetics, neurohumanities and neuropathology conferences, as well as our anti-racism and career development programs.

-And one cannot underestimate the effect our wonderful Charleston has on our wellness.
-Here we are immediately surrounded by breathtaking nature and historic architecture, which makes this city one of the best places to live in the US.
+And one cannot underestimate the effect our wonderful Charleston has in one’s wellness.
+Here we are immediately surrounded by breathtaking nature, as well as the architecture of a city that is considered one of the best places to live in the US.
 Charleston truly is a treasure, with its incredible beaches, restaurants, and history.
 A place that is easy to fall in love with and hard to leave.
 The perfect scenario to dive into the beauty that is within the human body, as well as around it.

 As Sacks would also say, “Above all, I have been a sentient being, a thinking animal, on this beautiful planet, and that in itself has been an enormous privilege and adventure.”